 Elevation Inventory & Proposed Collections

 On-line inventory of known and accepted high resolution elevation data for the nation.

 Elevation data refers to a representation of spatially referenced vertical positions above or below a datum surface.
 This type of geospatial data may be represented by elevation values separated by a consistent grid spacing in the form of the United States Geological Survey’s (USGS) Digital Elevation Models also known as DEMs, or may be derived from Light Detection and Ranging technology known as lidar or by Interferometric Synthetic Aperture Radar known as ifSAR.
 The NED is designed to provide National elevation data in a seamless form with a consistent datum, elevation unit, and projection.
 Data corrections were made in the NED assembly process to minimize artifacts, perform edge matching, and fill sliver areas of missing data.
 Both the one arc-second (approximately 30-meter) and one third arc-second (approximately 10 meter) data has been collected and processed for the state of Montana.
 The 3DEP program is being developed to respond to the states need for high-quality enhanced elevation data.
 The National Enhanced Elevation Assessment has identified over 602 mission-critical activities that require enhanced elevation data.
-For Montana these include: Flood Risk Management, Infrastructure Management, Geologic Resources and Hazards Mitigation, Precision Farming and Natural Resource Conservation.
+For Montana these include: Flood Risk Management, Infrastructure Management, Geologic Resources and Hazards Mitigation, Precision Farming and Natural Resources Conservation.